guseducampos/JustNetworking/README.md

 ## CocoaPods

-Just add the following line to the podfile
+Just add the following line into the podfile
 ```
 pod `JustNetworking`, `1.0`
 ```